Art Lasky: James J. Braddock and King Levinsky fights, 1934

 On June 21, 1935, Lasky lost to Ford Smith in a technical knockout, 2:30 into the sixth round.
-Once again, a repaired cut above Lasky's eye was torn open by repeated blows from Smith in the third or forth round, affecting his vision.
+Once again, a repaired cut above Lasky's eye was torn open by repeated blows from Smith in the third or fourth round, affecting his vision.
 Most reporters wrote that the cut was above the left eye, and Lasky had already seriously injured his right in his first bout with Charles Retzlaff.
 Impressively, Lasky may have held a slight lead in points scoring over the first three rounds.
 The fourth round was even, but in the fifth, Smith mounted a fierce body attack.
 The eye injury and beating left Lasky weak and unable to score sufficient points against his opponent in the final three rounds.
 Perhaps indicating vision loss, one reporter wrote, "Harder punches scored by Smith gave him the initial round, while Lasky was unable to find the range and missed regularly."
 His missed blows may have been from bleeding into the eye, previous vision loss, or both.
 The loss ultimately removed Lasky's chances of a rematch with Jim Braddock for the World Heavyweight Championship.
 Lasky was a 3-1 favorite in pre-fight betting.